BenFuchs/DND_app/Readme.md

  16/11/24:
  - [ ] organizes the backend urls, split it into different sections like the views
- - [ ] In game component, both the race and class display numbers, set to display the actual names instead
+ - [X] In game component, both the race and class display numbers, set to display the actual names instead
  - [X] Finish race traits section
  - [ ] Finish class traits section

+ 17/11/24:
+ - [ ] Add levels to the model + frontend view
+ - [ ] set every classes health according to the correct hit die of their classes